NDR-US/nadir-site/README.md

 ## License

 Copyright © 2026 Brian Covarrubias.
 All rights reserved.

+The contents of this repository are provided for informational and review purposes only.
-This repository contains research materials, experimental code, and architectural concepts that are not licensed for reuse, modification, or commercial deployment without explicit written permission from the author.
+No license is granted to use, reproduce, modify, distribute, or commercially exploit any portion of this repository without prior explicit written permission from the author.

+See the LICENSE file for full terms.